chainflip-io/chainflip-eth-contracts/docs/Vault.md

 - `message`:       The message to be sent to the egress chain.
 This is a general purpose message.

-- `gasAmount`:  The amount of native gas to be used on the destination chain's call.
-That gas will be paid with the source token.
+- `gasAmount`:     The amount to be used for gas in the egress chain.

 - `srcToken`:      Address of the source token.

 - `amount`:        Amount of tokens to swap.

-- `refundAddress`: Address for any future refunds to the user.
+- `cfParameters`:  Additional paramters to be passed to the Chainflip protocol.

 ## `addGasNative(bytes32 swapID)` (external)